er-abhishek-luthra/atomic-habits/README.md

 Be reminded of your habits whenever you unlock your phone.
 Colorful widgets allow you to track your habits directly from your home screen, without even opening the app.

 * <b>Take control of your data.</b>
-If you want to further analyze your data, or move it to another service, Atomic allows you to export it to spreadsheets (CSV) or to a database file (SQLite).
+If you want to further analyze your data, or move it to another service, Atomic Habit Tracker allows you to export it to spreadsheets (CSV) or to a database file (SQLite).
 For power users, checkmarks can be added through other apps, such as Tasker.

 * <b>No limitations.</b>
 Track as many habits as you wish.
-Atomic imposes no artificial limits on how many habits you can have.
+Atomic Habit Tracker imposes no artificial limits on how many habits you can have.
 All features are available to all users.
 There are no in-app purchases.

 * <b>Completely ad-free and open source.</b>
 There are no advertisements, annoying notifications or intrusive permissions in this app, and there will never be.
 The app is completely open-source (GPLv3).

 * <b>Works offline and respects your privacy.</b>
-Atomic doesn't require an Internet connection or online account registration.
+Atomic Habit Tracker doesn't require an Internet connection or online account registration.
 Your confidential data is never sent to anyone.
 Neither the developers nor any third-parties have access to it.

 ## Installing

-The easiest way to install Atomic is through the [Google Play Store][playstore] or [F-Droid][fdroid].
+The easiest way to install Atomic Habit Tracker is through the [Google Play Store][playstore] .
 You may also download and install the APK from the [releases page][releases];
 note, however, that the app will not be updated automatically.
 To build this app from the source code, see [build instructions][build].

 ## Contributing

-Atomic is an open source project developed entirely by volunteers.
+Atomic Habit Tracker is an open source project developed entirely by volunteers.
 If you would like to contribute to the project, you are very welcome.
 There are many ways to contribute, even if you are not a software developer.